NusaSpot/.github/profile/README.md

 5. Dense(with 'softmax' activation)

 ### Training and Evaluation
-The image detection model that has been created is compiled using the RMS Prop optimizer with learning_rate of 0.001 and and categorical cross-entropy loss.
+The image detection model that has been created is compiled using the RMS Prop optimizer with learning_rate of 0.001 and categorical cross-entropy loss.
 For evaluation matrix, model uses accuracy with 20 epochs for training.

 ### Pretrained Model